nabin2004/SPEECH/README.md

 # Speech-to-Text Fine-Tuning

+Dataset Preparation Scripts

+During the dataset preparation process, various Python scripts were used to format and preprocess the data.
+Most scripts can be found in the `PythonScripts/` directory.

 ## Dataset Format
 The dataset is structured in JSON format, where each entry represents an audio sample with metadata.
 Below is an example: